Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

 - **Example**

     ```powershell
-    Remove-PathFromCurrentProcessEnvPaths -Path 'C:\Program Files\Git\cmd'
+    Remove-PathFromCurrentProcessEnvPath -Path 'C:\Program Files\Git\cmd'
     ```

-### Remove-PathFromCurrentUserEnvPaths
+### Remove-PathFromCurrentUserEnvPath

 - **Description**

-    Remove a path from the current user level env paths.
+    Remove a path from the current user level `$Env:PATH`.
-    Before removing, the function will check and de-duplicate the current user level env paths.
+    Before removing, the function will check and de-duplicate the current user level `$Env:PATH`.
 - **Inputs**

     A string of the path.